JediTagger/simpleCalculatorJuniper/README.md

 For example, below the user entered `2+1`, then pressed [Enter].
 The calculator printed out the answer `3` and reprinted the prompt, waiting for input from the user.

+(NOTE: My version must have spaces between the terms and operator)

 ```sh
 [0]> 2+1
    = 3